What is Finance Commission of India?

 - Any other matter referred to it by the president in the interests of sound finance.

-The recommendations made by the Finance Commission are of an advisory nature only and therfore, not binding upon the government.
-It is up to the GOI to implement its recommendations on granting money to the states.
+The recommendations made by the Finance Commission are of an advisory nature only and therefore, not binding upon the government.
+It is up to the Government to implement its recommendations on granting money to the states.
 To put it in other words, ‘It is nowhere laid down in the Constitution that the recommendations of the commission shall be binding upon the Government of India or that it would amount to a legal right favouring the recipient states to receive the money recommended to be provided to them by the Commission.

 Important UPSC Exam related links:

 |IAS Eligibility||UPSC 2020 Calendar||UPSC Monthly Current Affairs Magazine|